IgorYbema/dashticz_toon/README.md

 4.)
 Click on the new (bulb) icon in the notification-bar

 5.)
-Click on 'Instellingen' to enter ip, port, username and password
+Click on 'Instellingen' to enter ip, port, username and password (enter base64 encoded username & password)